barty-s/cherry-leaf-mildew-detection-project/README.md

 * 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
-* 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
+* 2 - The client is interested in predicting if a given cherry leaf is healthy or contains powdery mildew.

 ## Dataset Content
 * The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).